arthurOmanko/VRNeoIKFKTool/README.md

 Or when weight of a IKFK marker is 100% (1.0), the marker fixes chara's moving at correspondent bone.
 When weight of a IK marker is 50% (0.5), the marker fixes, to some extent, chara's moving at correspondent bone.
 Weight of IKFK marker can be changed by (trigger + Double clicks) on the marker, 100% (-> 50% for only IK) -> 0%.
 Or When trigger 0% marker, weight of the marker gets 100%.
 Especially when chaging weights of markers of arm or leg by (trigger or trigger + Double clicks on a marker), weights of both red and blue markers attached at it are changed to same value at same time.
+As I mentioned earlier, GGmod DLL (for clothes with high heels) might sometimes affect IK/FK of chara with high heels attached by GGmod, so during VR environment, the look, necklock or IK/FK of the chara might sometimes get weird.
+Then once please take off/put on clothes (especially high heels attached by GGmod).
+The any weird situation of the chara would get fixed.
 Advanced IK GUI can do same in more details on both VR and normal environment (on only IK not FK).

 <table>